aman-bhojak/aman-bhojak.github.io/README.md

 ## ACHIEVEMENTS

-- **Hacktober Fest Open Source Program**: Successfully done 8 commits
+- **Hacktober Fest Open Source Program**:
+- Successfully done 8 commits
 - Received Goodies as stickers and one t-shirt as appreciation

+- **LEETCODE**:
-- **LEETCODE**:Successfully completed 80+ questions and counting more
+- Successfully completed 80+ questions and counting more

+- **CODECHEF**:
-- **CODECHEF**:Successfully completed 100+ questions
+- Successfully completed 100+ questions

-- **Trending Challange on X**:100DaysOfCode Following the 100 days of coding challange and continously learning
+- **Trending Challange on X**:
+- 100DaysOfCode Following the 100 days of coding challange and continously learning